-National Citizen Service (NCS) NCS is a Government funded leading youth project aimed at equipping 16 and 17 year old with new skills ready for the world of work or further education.
+NCS is the government’s leading youth project aimed at providing 16 and 17-year-olds with new skills ready for the workplace or further education.

-The programme is designed especially for 16 and 17 year olds, the NCS experience will give young people a clearer idea of what they want from their future.
+Designed especially for 16 and 17-year-olds, the NCS experience will give you a clearer idea of what you want from your future.

 NCS Teens Support Lincoln Community Projects

 Teens in Lincoln have been spending their summer doing their bit to rebuild local communities and create positive change.
 Twenty-one young people from around the city took part in a 2-week programme with Lincoln City Foundation which included workshops and activities, leading them to create their own social action projects for organisations in need of support.